-The multi-photon absorption approach to improved optical spatial resolution, in contrast, does not require an external element (such as an AFM tip) to provide local enhancement of the electromagnetic field, but instead relies on the nonlinear optical properties of a material.
-When high-intensity light shines on a material, the probability for two-photon absorption is proportional to the square of the field intensity, and thus is greatest at the center of a Gaussian laser spot.
-By carefully choosing the laser pulse energy and duration so that only this central region is above the intensity threshold for two-photon absorption, a material can absorb two photons of light over a much smaller spatial region than could be achieved using one-photon absorption.
-Two-photon absorption-based photolithography experiments utilizing this idea recently have achieved ~120 nm spatial resolution using femtosecond laser pulses with a 780 nm central wavelength.
+The multi-photon absorption approach to improved optical spatial resolution, in contrast, does not require an external element (such as an AFM tip) to provide local enhancement of the electromagnetic field, but instead relies on the non-linear optical properties of a material.
+When high-intensity light shines on a material, the probability for multiphoton absorption is proportional to the square of the field intensity, and thus is greatest at the center of a Gaussian laser spot.
+By carefully choosing the laser pulse energy and duration so that only this central region is above the intensity threshold for multiphoton absorption, a material can absorb two photons of light over a much smaller spatial region than could be achieved using one-photon absorption.
+Multiphoton absorption-based photolithography experiments utilizing this idea recently have achieved ~ 120-nm spatial resolution using femtosecond laser pulses with a 780-nm central wavelength[4,13].

-While each of the two approaches, ANSOM and twophoton absorption, can achieve subdiffraction-limited spatial resolution, the combination of these two techniques can provide even higher spatial resolution, as demonstrated recently in near-field fluorescence and second harmonic microscopy experiments.
+While each of the two approaches, ANSOM and multiphoton absorption, can achieve sub-diffraction-limited spatial resolution, a combination of these two techniques can provide even higher spatial resolution, as demonstrated recently in near-field fluorescence and second harmonic microscopy experiments[7,9].
 In spite of this potential for outstanding spatial resolution, however, there have been no reports on using the marriage of these two techniques to further improve the resolution of photolithography.
-Thus, in this letter, the combination of apertureless near-field enhancement and nonlinear absorption techniques is applied in photolithography to achieving a spatial resolution as high as $\lambda/10$ , nearly a factor of 2 better than the resolution achieved in previous far-field two-photon lithography experiments.
-13 In our experiments, we make use of a metallic ANSOM tip and femtosecond laser pulses to demonstrate lithographic patterning with $\sim 70$ nm spatial resolution in a commercial negative photoresist, SU-8.
-Since none of the experimental parameters-the nature of the tip, the choice of resist, and the wavelength of the laser pulses-have been optimized for this application, we expect that even greater spatial resolution should be possible using this two-photon apertureless near-field lithographic technique.
+Thus, in this Letter, the combination of apertureless near-field enhancement and nonlinear absorption techniques is applied in photolithography to achieve a spatial resolution as high as $\lambda/10$, nearly a factor of two smaller than the resolution achieved in previous far-field multiphoton lithography[13].
+In our experiments, we make use of a metallic ANSOM tip and femtosecond laser pulses to demonstrate lithographic patterning with ~ 70 nm spatial resolution in a commercial negative photoresist, SU-8.
+Since none of the experimental parameters-the nature of the tip, the choice of resist, and the wavelength of the laser pulses-have been optimized for this application, we expect that even greater spatial resolution should be possible using this multiphoton apertureless near-field lithographic technique.